 - Plan now.
 Waiting until the last minute to worry about qualifying for Medicaid puts your assets at risk because of the five-year “look-back” rule.
 The five-year look-back rule allows Medicaid to check for asset transfers made within the last five years for less than fair market value.
 If any are found, Medicaid may impose a waiting period during which time you will not be eligible for Medicaid benefits.

 - Do not be worried about your spouse.
 There was a time when qualifying for Medicaid could leave a spouse without income or resources; however, the Medicaid Spousal Impoverishment rules now prevent that from happening.

 - Never assume it is too late.
 While it is always best to include Medicaid planning in your estate plan as early on in your life as possible to ensure your eligibility for Medicaid in the future, should you need it, you may still be able to take advantage of some Medicaid planning tools and strategies if you suddenly need to qualify for Medicaid and did not plan ahead.
 You might, for example, be able to use a common last minute Medicaid planning strategy that involves converting a non-exempt asset to an exempt asset.

 Contact a Grand Forks Medicaid Planning Attorneys

 Please join us for an upcoming FREE seminar.
-If you have additional questions or concerns about Medicaid planning, contact the Grand Forks Medicaid planning attorneys at German Law Group by calling 701-738-0060 to schedule an appointment.
+If you have additional questions or concerns about Medicaid planning, contact the Grand Forks Medicaid planning attorneys at German Law by calling 701-738-0060 to schedule an appointment.